A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 Instead of buying another canister (such as a spice jar), why not reuse and refill it with a large pack of fresh spice or herbs?
 Saves money and extra waste from the landfill.

-During my months in Egypt, Jordan and India, I saw many women keep simple jars (usually recycled from other products) and refill them with fresh herbs and spices by taking them direct to the vendor.
-I thought that was great!
+During my months in Egypt, Jordan and India, I saw many women keep simple jars and refill them with fresh herbs and spices by taking them direct to the vendor, who measured and poured supplies directly into the container.
+In the USA, places like Whole Foods allow you to fill reusable plastic bags with flour or beans, then empty them in a container at home.
+No waste!

 5. Get a supermarket card

 Supermarket bonus cards are free and require only that you fill out an application once.
-If it’s in a language you don’t understand, a clerk or manager can usually help if you don’t have someone to accompany you.
+If it’s in a language you don’t understand, a clerk or manager can usually help if you don’t have someone accompanying you.
+They normally only ask for your name, address and phone number, so English speakers could write those details on a piece of paper in advance if a bilingual staff member cannot help you or communicating in Greek is a problem.

-You not only get extra points, but also savings on advertised specials, which amounts to immediate discounts at checkout or a gift certificate that you can redeem on your next visit.
+It amounts to immediate discounts at checkout or accumulated points that grant you gift certificates redeemable on a future visit.
 It adds up quicker than you think.

 6. Visit the farmer’s market (laiki) or green grocer (manavis)

 Farmer’s markets offer fresher produce and are often cheaper, especially if you go later in the day when they’re down to their last items and want to close up and go home.
+There are also ‘irregular’ items for sale at a big discount — see #10.
 DeviousDiva rightly points out that vendors who specialize in one or two products usually offer better quality.

-If you’re like us and work at the time of your farmer’s marker (laiki), find a good green grocer (manavis).
-In both cases, developing relationships over time might net you a discount or unexpected extra for being a friendly, faithful customer.
+If you’re like me and work at the time of your farmer’s marker (laiki), find a good green grocer (manavis).
+In both cases, developing relationships over time might net you a discount or unexpected extra (‘doro’ or gift) for being a friendly, faithful customer.

-Personally, I like the fact I can reuse plastic bags or throw all of my items into one canvas bag (thanks Rositta), instead of taking new bags at the grocery store.
+Personally, I like the fact I can reuse plastic bags or throw all of my items into one canvas bag, instead of taking new bags at the grocery store or arguing with store personnel over reusable bags.

 7. Look for alternative sources